Black Beatles: Critical reception

 Andrew Unterberger of Billboard stated that "Black Beatles" is "a vital, quintessentially youthful song, which is extremely welcome in this oncoming era of social conservatism.
 Though both brothers Khalif 'Swae Lee' Brown and Aaquil 'Slim Jxmmi' Brown are now of legal voting age, as an entity Rae Sremmurd remains decidedly new-wave, part of Atlanta's bumper crop of young MCs who are less concerned with paying fealty to hip-hop history than they are with blowing out the genre's formalistic constraints to their own thrilling, individualistic ends.
-Which isn't to say that the Chainsmokers and Halsey were stodgy and back-to-basics, either -- 'Closer' was, in some ways, a blockbusting song in its own right—but after 12 weeks, any song becomes Establishment.
+Which isn't to say that the Chainsmokers and Halsey were stodgy and back-to-basics, either—'Closer' was, in some ways, a blockbusting song in its own right—but after 12 weeks, any song becomes Establishment.
 Change was needed, and change was delivered."
 He also stated that while "'Black Beatles' is certainly not an explicitly political song, and the duo might understandably roll their eyes at any reading of their now-signature hit that suggests that it is," he praised the duo for the group's tribute to the Beatles and their ability to subvert expectations of the status quo.

 Rolling Stone's editor Rob Sheffield ranked "Black Beatles" at number ten in his year-end list:

 Pitchfork would later list "Black Beatles" on their ranking of the 100 best songs of 2016 at number 10.
 Meanwhile, Billboard named "Black Beatles" the best pop song of 2016.
 In the annual Village Voices Pazz & Jop mass critics poll of the year's best in music in 2016, "Black Beatles" was ranked at number 4.

 Commercial performance

-"Black Beatles" peaked at number one on the US Billboard Hot 100, becoming both Rae Sremmurd's and Gucci Mane's first number one single and the most successful yet of their careers, and dislodged The Chainsmokers and Halsey's "Closer" for the top spot, which had held that for 12 consecutive weeks.
+"Black Beatles" peaked at number one on the US Billboard Hot 100, becoming both Rae Sremmurd's and Gucci Mane's first number one single and the most successful yet of their careers, and dislodged the Chainsmokers and Halsey's "Closer" for the top spot, which had held that for 12 consecutive weeks.
 The song topped the chart for seven non-consecutive weeks.
-On the issue dated January 7, 2017, it lost the top spot to "Starboy" by The Weeknd featuring Daft Punk, though returned to number one the following week.
+On the issue dated January 7, 2017, it lost the top spot to "Starboy" by the Weeknd featuring Daft Punk, though returned to number one the following week.
 It also peaked at number one in Indonesia and New Zealand.
 The song had already entered the top 20 of the US Billboard charts before its surge in performance following the Mannequin Challenge.
 It dropped out of the top ten on February 25, 2017, after spending fourteen consecutive weeks there.
 It also peaked at number two in the UK and number three in Ireland, Canada and Australia, becoming both artists' highest-charting single in those countries.

 As of February 11, 2017, "Black Beatles" has sold 1,188,000 copies in the United States.
-The track has also been certified 6× Platinum by the RIAA.
+The track has also been certified Diamond by the RIAA.

 In the UK Singles Chart, the song debuted at number 36 on the week ending on November 17, 2016.
 The following week, it rose to number four, before spending three consecutive weeks at number two.